stev-star/Python-Basics/README.md

 # Python-Basics
-This repository contains an Article and Two project that is Prime numbers and Fibonacci sequence
+This repository contains an Python Article

 # Introduction To Python Programming